...

 thank you for your positive feedback!

 An account or a bank must of course always fit your personal needs.
 I can recommend neon and if you still need an account, just take a look at the savings pots Zak Bank Cler Field Report 2020.
-So you can open even more "sub-accounts" and this free of charge.
+This allows you to open even more "sub-accounts" free of charge.

 Many greetings!